-For all of us at the ARC, from licence holders and dedicated staff through to the members of the board, it's this commitment to working together to strengthen the sector and deliver the best possible outcomes that will ensure continued growth in the years ahead.

-I'd like to thank my fellow board members for their tireless work and continued enthusiasm and, on their behalf, extend sincere appreciation to the technicians, businesses, wholesalers and training organisations who make this sector what it is - one of Australia's most professional, skilled and environmentally responsible.
+All of us at ARC - licence holders, staff and board members alike - share a commitment to strengthening our industry and delivering the best possible outcomes.
+I thank my fellow board members for their tireless work and continued enthusiasm.
+On their behalf I extend sincere appreciation to the technicians, businesses, wholesalers and training organisations who are part of this professional, skilled and environmentally responsible industry.
+What a great industry it is.

-Michael Bennett Chair, Australian Refrigeration Council
+Michael Bennett Chair Australian Refrigeration Council